monsieurbiz/SyliusRichEditorPlugin/README.md

 ### Deactivate an available element

+Here is what really happens when deactivating a widget:
+- it's not displayed anymore in frontend
+- it's still editable in backend for old contents but you can't add a new one
+- if the element has an alias, the alias is treated the same way

 Define the overload of a proposed UiElement in your configuration folder, let's say in `config/packages/monsieurbiz_sylius_richeditor_plugin.yaml` as example.

 ```yaml